morphonets/SNT/README.md

    - In IntelliJ: In the _Welcome Prompt_, choose _Open or Import_ and specify the path to the downloaded `SNT` folder
    - In NetBeans: Run _File> Open Project..._, select the downloaded `SNT` directory, and click on _Open Project_

-3. Wait for all the dependencies to be downloaded, and locate the [StartImageJAndSNTDemo](./src/test/java/sc/fiji/snt/demo//StartImageJAndSNTDemo.java) class in the tests folder.
+3. Wait for all the dependencies to be downloaded, and locate the [StartImageJAndSNTDemo](./src/test/java/sc/fiji/snt/demo/StartImageJAndSNTDemo.java) class in the tests folder.

-4. Java 21 is recommended to run SNT, so you should specify it as the project's JDK.
-However using Java17+ or newer requires the following VM arguments to be specified: `--add-opens java.base/java.lang=ALL-UNNAMED` in your IDE.
+4. Java 21 is recommended to run SNT, so you should specify it as the project JDK.
+However using Java17+ or newer requires the following VM arguments to be specified: `--add-opens java.base/java.lang=ALL-UNNAMED`.
 To do so:
-   - In Eclipse: Run > Run Configurations..., Arguments tab
+   - In Eclipse: Run -> Run Configurations..., Arguments tab
    - In IntelliJ: Run -> Edit Configurations..., Add VM Options (Alt+V)

 5. Run `SciviewSNTDemo.main()`